Marcusk19/movie-finder/README.md

 ### "No movies found" error
 - Check that your API key is correctly set in `.env`
-- Verify the API key is active (check your email for activation)
+- Verify you're using the **API Read Access Token** (not the API Key v3)
-- Ensure you haven't exceeded the daily rate limit (1,000 requests/day for free tier)
+- Ensure you haven't exceeded the daily rate limit

 ### Movies not loading
 - Check your internet connection
-- Verify the OMDb API is accessible from your location
+- Verify the TMDB API is accessible from your location
 - Check browser console for specific error messages

 ### Build errors